securez/opendnie/packaging/debian/README.txt

 3. Get the current tarball for that release: svn-buildpackage -rfakeroot -us -uc -tc --svn-download-orig

+* If you use pbuild, do:
+svn-buildpackage --svn-builder="pdebuild --use-pdebuild-internal --buildresult `pwd`/../build-area" --svn-download-orig

 4. Install it:
 dpkg -i ../build-area/libopensc_*.deb ../build-area/opensc_*.deb